bmartindev/google-calendar-time-tracker/README.md

 ### Update the IDs

-1. In the pasted code, find and replace YOUR_GMAIL@gmail.com (line 25) with your gmail.
-Make sure it is the same gmail used with your google calendar
+1. In the pasted code, find and replace YOUR_GMAIL@gmail.com (line 25) with your Gmail.
+Make sure it is the same Gmail used with your google calendar
 2. In the pasted code, find and replace Replace YOUR_SPREADSHEET_ID (line 26) with your Google Sheet ID
   * Get your Google Sheet ID from the URL.
 Open your spreadsheet in a browser, and copy the string of letters and numbers that come after the "/d/" portion of the URL.
 Example: